 ARB does the work others aren’t doing, bringing together various limbs of our collective intelligence in criticism, writing, and other fields to imagine utopian ends across SFF, cultural studies, and more.

 Why “Ancillary”? — Transhumanism

 To think of Ann Leckie’s novels—Ancillary Justice, Ancillary Sword, and Ancillary Mercy—is to consider the relationship between organic life and technology.
 Already tech is used to enhance our lives—there are countless ways in which humanity of the 21st century relies on the crucial and harmonious affiliation between these two spheres—so much so that perhaps it is useful to consider the organic and the synthetic a symbiotic coupling.
 Technological advances offer the promise of potential—the promise of change—and by extension the offer of a chance to hack that fleshy corporeality of the body into something reflective of the self—something uniquely you.
 In this way can tech operate as an individual’s own ancillary: here to “provide necessary support” in the process of creation, turning what has been constructed for an individual into what the individual constructs for themselves.

 In much the same way ARB seeks to support you, the creators of exciting new writing in fiction and nonfiction, as well as those who transform original content with the important criticism so necessary to the continuation of conversations that can change the world.

 We want you to become an ancillary, too.
 Join us here.

 Not sure where to start?
-Check out ARB Recommends for examples of books we’d love you to review!
+Check out our monthly calls for reviews and essays for examples of books and topics!